BeckySkel/html-css-project-1/README.md

 #### Reviews
 - 3 user reviews have been placed in a container that the user can use links to interact with in order to scroll along, left or right.
 This is replaced on smaller screens with a plain scrolling section to avoid crowding the screen.
 - Each review has a heading with the reviewers name and a paragraph block with their review.
+- Users will be able to see what others have thought about the gym and it's features before they sign up.
-- A border with 2 quote icons is placed over the review window and links styled as round buttons with left and right chevrons on placed on either side.
+- A border with 2 quote icons is placed over the review window and buttons with left and right chevrons are placed on either side.
 These control the direction of the scroll.
-A transition of XXX seconds has been applied so that there is a smooth scroll between the reviews.
+A transition of 0.5 seconds has been applied so that there is a smooth scroll between the reviews.
 - The yellow background is bright and eye-catching and the subtle shadows give the illusion that the review and buttons are floating over the background.

 ![Screenshot of the reviews section](assets/images/reviews.png)

 #### Footer
 - All pages require some scrolling on most screen sizes and therefore a ‘back to top’ button has been provided.
 The button features an up arrow icon for illustration of the outcome.
 As the screen shrinks, the text is removed and the icon remains so the outcome is clear without visually crowding the footer.
 - Non sticky so that the user can see more of the site while scrolling through.
 - External links to social medias, opening in a separate tab.
 Aria labels provided for visually impaired.
 - The footer mirrors the layout of the header bar for visual balance.